Remote OpenClaw Blog

 Choose self-hosting if: You enjoy the infrastructure, have the time, want maximum control, and are comfortable being your own SRE when things break at midnight.

-Choose the managed service ($149-800/mo) if: You want OpenClaw to be a tool you use, not a system you maintain.
-Your time is worth more than the subscription, and you want someone else to handle updates, security, and uptime.
+Choose managed hosting ($15-50/mo) if: You want OpenClaw to be a tool you use, not a system you maintain.
+Providers like xCloud and Elestio handle updates, security, and uptime for you.

 There is no wrong answer — only a wrong answer for your situation.